Tourism in Vietnam: Externalities tourism in Vietnam

 Travelling and tourism around the world have increased, mainly thanks to growling interest from China's middle hierarchy.
 Southeast Asia is an attractive tourist destination in recent years, which bolstered economic opportunities for countries located there.
 Vietnam benefited greatly from such a trend.
 The tourism demand right before the COVID pandemic was projected to grow yearly roughly by 4 per cent (2019–2029).
 While the outlook will most likely not reach this target, we can expect a very volatile outcome that will most likely not be able to meet the estimated growth.
 Even then, in the year 2018, the Southeast Asia tourist destination had over 130 million international visitors.
 (9.3 per cent of total global international visitor flows), and the region's share of the worldwide market is expected to expand further to 10.4 per cent by 2030 (or 187 million visitors).
 At the same time, nobody can predict how the Chinese outbound travellers confidence in travelling will be affected.
 Before the pandemic, the Chinese outbound travellers had a growth of 21.7% annually between 2012 and 2017.

 Vietnam is a very popular tourist destination thanks to its diverse nature and culture.
-According to the World Economic forum's (WEF), Vietnam ranked 32nd globally in one of 120 countries with reference to its natural and folk sources and followed Indonesia and Thailand is among the Southeast Asia region in the latest 2017 Tourism Competitiveness Index.
-Vietnam can offer tourists a broad range of activities, starting from eight UNESCO World Heritage sites, various beautiful oceans and beaches.
+According to the World Economic forum's (WEF), Vietnam ranked 32nd globally in one of 120 countries with reference to its natural and folk sources and followed Indonesia and Thailand among the Southeast Asia region in the latest 2017 Tourism Competitiveness Index.
+Vietnam can offer tourists a broad range of activities, starting from eight UNESCO World Heritage sites, various oceans and beaches.
 There are cities such as Ha Noi, Ho Chi Minh and Da Nang that can offer fulfilling nightlife, shopping malls, and rich and diverse street food cuisine for urban lovers.